bteze001/College-Compass/README.md

 ## Features

 - **Search by UC Campus** – Begin by selecting your UC school to personalize your experience.
 - **Authentication** – Sign up, log in, or continue as a guest via Firebase Auth.
-- **Dynamic Homepage** – View local spots for food, housing, and activities.
+- **Dynamic Homepage** – View places for food, housing, and activities.
+- **Search Bar** – Search places by keyword within selected category.
+- **Subcategory Filters** – Filter by options like “Coffee Shops,” “Off-Campus Housing,” or “Hiking.”
-- **Custom Filters** – Use sliders to adjust search radius and budget.
+- **Budget & Distance Filters** – Use multi-range sliders to refine results.
-- **Save Favorites** – Authenticated users can save and manage favorite places.
+- **Favorites** – Save and manage favorite places in your dashboard.
+- **Ratings & Reviews** – Submit reviews with star ratings and comments.
+- **Top Rated Section** – View trending and highest-rated locations.
-- **Dashboard** – Access tabs for reviews, favorites, and settings.
+- **Dashboard** – View your saved favorites, reviews, and edit your account info.
-- **Foursquare API Integration** – Displays real-time details including name, price, photos, and distance.
+- **Directions** – Each place includes a Google Maps link.
+- **Add New Places** – Users can suggest new businesses to be added.

 ---